10:30 am Sunday Worship

 When we exercise simple faith.
 Through simple obedience.
 Just do what Jesus commands, treating him as our true master and we his servants, his slaves.
 God does what’s absolutely remarkable, seemingly miraculous.
 Doing this, we do the duty of servants to trust and obey.
 Let’s pray.

-Our father, we thank you for your wisdom in how you have organized all of life and use.
-How Jesus himself taps into all the ways that life and the world is ordered.
+Our Father, we thank you for your wisdom in how you have organized all of life, and use how Jesus himself taps into all the ways that life and the world is ordered.
 In order to make use of just common everyday things to, for the purpose of illustration, for the purpose of instruction.
 He is the master teacher.
 We’re just trying to catch up to him every time we open the Bible.
 I’m just trying to discern his wisdom and his, the glory of his words.

-And, father, you’ve helped us through this passage, to, to learn these truths.
-As the apostles saw, we see some difficulty and complexity and yet teach us never to focus on our limitations.
+And, Father, you’ve helped us through this passage, to, to learn these truths.
+As the Apostles saw, we see some difficulty and complexity and yet teach us never to focus on our limitations.
 Help us never to look through the lens of what can’t be done, but instead look to you and your power, your will, the unstoppable nature of your grace.

 Let us fix our eyes on Jesus, the author and perfecter of our faith.
 Who for the joy was set before him, endured the cross, despising the shame and you didn’t leave him in the grave.
-He’s now sitting at the right hand of you, father.
+He’s now sitting at the right hand of you, Father.
 So let us consider what has been done through him.
 What’s been accomplished through him.
 Let us just follow in his love, in simple trust and obedience.
 We pray this in Jesus’ name and for your glory, father.
 Amen.